TheRegzi/TheRegzi/README.md

 - Previously studied Audiology.
 I wanted to try something else, and coding caught my interest!
 - I have a dog named Nala, she's an Italian Greyhound! 🐶
 - I love music and gaming! 🔉🎮
-- I often go for a jog outside. 🏃
+- I like to exercise. 🏃

 Thank you for visiting my profile on GitHub!
 Please reach out if you have any interest in connecting with me. 😄